Adarsh-hash-dot/Adarsh-hash-dot/README.md

 I am Software Developer with excellent problem solving skills and ability to perform we in teams.
 Passionate about coding and learning technology.

-Skills: REACT / Express.js / Nest.js / Web Scraping / Microservices / JS / HTML / CSS / Python
+Skills: REACT / Express.js / Nest.js / Web Scraping / Microservices / JS / HTML / CSS / Python / Puppeteer / Postgres / SQL

 - 🔭 I’m currently working on software project that will help be become a good developer
 - 🌱 I’m currently learning MERN Stack, System Design, Data Structures and Algorithms